arcamens/arcamens/site_app/static/site_app/help/index.md

 Arcamens has a powerful pattern filtering language, it allows one to quickly write filter patterns to perform searches based on card attributes.

-The sign '+' plus is used to mix up card attributes for filttering.
+The sign '+' plus is used to mix up card attributes for filtering.
 The general format of a search pattern consists of:

 ~~~